Inflectra/spira-documentation/docs/Spira-User-Manual/Functionality-Overview.md

     - SpiraTeam, which is SpiraTest plus some extra features
     - SpiraPlan, which takes all the features of SpiraTeam and adds a few more

     Where a feature is not available in all editions, you will see a little tag next to it showing the editions support.
-They look like this: <span class="pill">SpiraPlan</span>
+They look like this:

+    - A SpiraPlan only feature
+        {: .edition-spiraplan}

 ## Core concepts
 Spira's features are grouped together into different places that match up with different ways of using the tool.